talwrii/yt-parallel/README.md

 You also must install `yt-dlp` with pipx and `espeak` (you can install this with apt on linux)

 ## Usage
 This tool wraps `yt-dlp` which often needs cookies a browser which has logged into youtube to wor.
 If you use chrome you need only log into youtube in this browser.
 For other browsers you can use the `YT_PARALLEL_COOKIES` variable set the `--cookies-from-browser` [option in yt-dlp](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp).
+Remember to add the browser type like `chromium:` to this string.

 You can then run: